 The problem could easily be solved if you decided not to have a booking system or take no reservations at all in your restaurant and only have walk-ins.
 But unless you have a restaurant that is always full and very hyped that solution is probably pretty risky for your business.

-The trend is that if you don’t give the guest the opportunity to book online, they will find another place to eat because they want to be sure that they have a table and they want a booking to be as easy as possible.
-Even calling a restaurant in order to get a reservation is too much for most people.
+The trend is that if you don’t allow the guest to book online, they will find another place to eat because they want to be sure that they have a table and they want a booking to be as easy as possible.
+Even calling a restaurant to get a reservation is too much for most people.

-So one of the easiest thing you can do instead to avoid no shows is helping people remember their booking.
+So one of the easiest things you can do instead to avoid no-shows is to help people remember their booking.

-A significant number of no shows is as said earlier simply just do to forgetfulness.
+A significant number of no-shows as said earlier simply just due to forgetfulness.
 So one thing you can do is to remind guests of their upcoming reservation.
 There are different ways to do that.

-You can also send a confirmation and reminder on mail as well.
+You can also send a confirmation and reminder by mail as well.